-ADVERTISING: The use of advertising of products within the schools is a decision of the appropriate building principals or program level administrators.
-The bias in these decisions should be toward limiting the growth of advertising within the schools and prohibiting advertising that would alter or change the schools' curriculum.
-Advertising is sold in the community to assist in the publication of game programs and as a fundraiser for the Northfield Booster Club.
-The NBC controls these sales.
-Any other contacts for advertising or other types of fundraising within the community must have the prior approval of the Activities Director.
+ADVERTISING: Advertising is sold in the community as a fundraiser for the Northfield Booster Club and the high school.
+The NBC and school district control these sales.
+Any other contacts for advertising or other types of fundraising within the community must have the prior approval of the Activities Director and the Superintendent.

 AWARDS - Letter Requirements: Every Head Coach/Advisor must submit "Specific Requirements" for awards in his/her sport/activity.
 These requirements are kept on file in the Activities Office.
-In setting the requirements each coach/advisor should be within the framework of the philosophy as expressed below:
+In setting the requirements each coach/advisor should be within the framework of the philosophy of the Activities Department.

-AWARDS SYSTEM: The awards system listed below applies to all activities, including Cheerleading, Dance Team, Chess, Drama, Academic Challenge, Math Team, Mock Trial, Pep Band, Science Olympiad, and Speech.
-Music activities that would be considered co-curricular may also use this system.
+AWARDS SYSTEM: The awards system listed below applies to all activities, including Drama, Academic Challenge, Math Team, Knowledge Bowl, Mock Trial, Science Olympiad, and Speech.
+Music activities such as pep band that are considered co-curricular and outside the curricular requirements may also use this system.